sludgeon.com/favsongs HWAT

 Early 2020;Nasum - Resistance (2000); The fuzzed-out distortion and mean riff on this 'Human 2.0' track were very appealing to me around the time I moved from the house and into the Western Hills-adjacent apartment in 2019.
 Walking from locale to locale to play guitar in the laundry room, listening to Nasum and Rompeprop and Napalm Death's 'Mentally Murdered'... having a girlfriend... it was a good time period.

 February 2019;Morbid Angel - Caesar's Palace (1995); Upon getting into death metal via a Mick Thomson (Slipknot) interview, whittling outlines for tastes out of what I heard and really liked (e.g. Malevolent Creation) and didn't much care for (e.g. Death / Possessed), I was able to formulate a quantification of what elements I enjoyed within extreme metal music.
 Morbid Angel was among the first bands that I gambled on outside the reservation of what was mentioned by Mick or had tempted me aesthetically (Napalm Death, even before I discovered for myself the Godflesh affiliation); Morbid Angel's logo is classically 'death metal' in its satanic overture with the red (the most common iteration is red) "horny" flanges - combined with the member's stylings, they never appealed to me prior to the death metal interest dam breaking and them regularly appearing in recommended videos amongst Cannibal Corpse or Gorguts.
 Even still, their imagery isn't inspiring (though I did for a time aspire to emulate David Vincent), and I don't like their earlier output e.g. 'Altars Of Madness', 'Blessed Are The Sick', even most of 'Covenant'.
-'Domination' changed this satisfactory confliction (certainly owing to the change in personnel) as they slowed down quite a bit, indulging less in rapid fire and low impact thrash-esque sections and having more duty to explore grooves.
+'Domination' reversed this general dissatisfaction (certainly owing to the change in personnel) as they slowed down quite a bit, indulging less in high frequency/low impact thrash-esque sections and having more duty to explore grooves.
 Caesar's Palace features a really neat melodic guitar intro, with industrial-adjacent electronics supporting, but the real substance comes with the songwriting and deliveries on the instrumental AND vocal fronts.
 Yeah, all of them.
 Sure, the production isn't radical (never was with Morbid Angel in my view), but the vocal approach was distinctly powerful for the time I heard it first.
-I remember having a mental rendering of Morbid Angel's before I saw what they looked like with a Phil Anselmo-looking vocal silhouette, but as we know that voice is emanating from behind a Hamer Scarab bass.
+I remember having a mental rendering of Morbid Angel's before I saw what they looked like with a Phil Anselmo/Randy Blythe-looking vocal silhouette, but as we know that voice is emanating from behind a Hamer Scarab bass, ECW tee shirt and then-fashionable goatee.
+To be explicitly detailed about my inaccurate preconceptions, Psycroptic were the only reference for Death Metal prior to the Slipknot alumni referendum (for me and only me), and I suppose the brief snippets of video I consumed of their technicality-tainted spazz storm burned in an Ed Norton silhouette for anything off the Nu Metal/Groove Metal reservation.

 November 2018;Slipknot - Gematria (2008); There's a selfie I took of myself atop a shipping container sometime in 2018; this is before any chin hair came in, but I do have a thin mustache and a squinty Native American expression on my face.
 I was wearing a little mass-produced tribal necklace thing with an anchor signet and an oversized Harley Davidson t-shirt; I remember the typical day around the time of this was to play guitar for hours in the laundry room, retire to the living room/main partition of the house to eat puffcorn and dick around in my room, and repeat the process a time or two more before going to sleep for school the next day.
 Gematria is the song that I